resoltico/x/README.md

 # Engraving Processor Pro

-An AI-driven web application for processing historical engravings and document scans with advanced image algorithms.
+Application for processing historical engravings and document scans with advanced image algorithms.
 Built with Vue 3, TypeScript, and WebAssembly for high-performance local processing.

 ## 🚀 Features